losrobbos/coding-advanced-resources/README.md

 NextJS is a React FRAMEWORK, so it is built upon React, adding some very handy extra features.

-Features you get mostly out of the box:
+Features you get out of the box:
 - Routing (no React-Router-DOM)
 - Server Side Rendering (for Search Engine optimization)
 - API routes (integrated backend functions!)
+- Authentication between Frontend & Backend

 Learning NextJS: